 Coordination Study and Short Circuit Study

-The Contractor shall provide to the Consultant for review a Short Circuit Study and Co-ordination Study of the overall electrical system of the project with the MCC shop drawings.
-The shop drawings for equipment in this division shall not be reviewed without the Short Circuit and Co-ordination Studies.
+Short circuit and coordination study will be provided by the Consultant.
+The 1st version of the study will be performed at the final design stage, and the 2nd version (final) will be performed at Substantial Completion of the construction.

 The study data shall be presented in tables and on composite charts and shall include, but not be limited to, the following: